 You can also add other exercises based on your recovery ability, and I would try to include at least one pressing movement and one pulling movement for proper upper body and lower body balance.

-Listen to your body during the 6 weeks you do this program.
+Regardless, listen to your body during the 6 weeks you do this program.
 Do not risk wearing your body down with unnecessary extra exercises, but add in additional simple, non-CNS stimulating movements at your own desire.

 In order to get big, you definitely have to eat big.